The importance of data privacy day explained

 Data privacy, also called information privacy, it is the aspect of information technology (IT) that deals with the ability whether as an organization or individual to determine what data in a computer system or social media can be shared with the third parties.

-According to the Information privacy law or data protection laws the disclosure or misuse of information about private individuals are prohibited.
+According to the Information privacy law or data protection laws, the disclosure or misuse of information about private individuals is prohibited.

 Explained: what is the Holocaust Memorial Day